 - Upholstery grade fabric (again, dependent on size and number of your chairs – I also bought extra in case some genius spills tomato juice)

 - Staple gun

 First remove the chair seat.

 Save the screws some place you will find them.

 |These screws have literally been in this bowl since 2009|

 Remove the old staples, using pliers.
 I really got attached to the tool pictured below because, although it is meant for cutting, it has such a fabulous grip.
 I used it for pulling 2.6 billion staples from the sub-floor after ripping up carpet for hardwood floors.
 But pliers are what you’ll probably have on hand.

-Trace the chair seat onto your foam or batting, leaving some allowance on the battin for stapling.
+Trace the chair seat onto your foam or batting, leaving enough allowance that you can wrap and staple the batting on the back comfortably.
 If you’re using foam, cut the foam to size and top with a layer or two of batting.